phax/ph-schematron/README.md

   * `String` **languageCode** - The optional language code to be used.
 Note: this is only available when using the processing engine `schematron`.
 For engine `xslt` this is not available because this was defined when the XSLT was created.
 Default is English (en).
 Supported language codes are: cs, de, en, fr, nl.
   * `boolean` **expectSuccess** - `true` to expect successful validation, `false` to expect validation errors.
 If the expectation is incorrect, the build will fail.
   * `boolean` **failOnError** (since v5.0.0) - `true` to break the build if an error occurred, `false` to continue with the following tasks on error.

+The following child elements are allowed:
+  * `<errorRole>` (since v5.0.2)
+    * The usage of the element is optional.
+    * The `role` attribute allows to define values of `role` and `flag` attributes that are considered as errors.
+    * If this element is combined with the `failOnError` attribute you can break the build if an assertion with the respective `role` or `flag` fails.

 Additionally you can use an `XMLCatalog` that acts as an Entity and URI resolver both for the Schematron and the XML files to be validated!
 See https://ant.apache.org/manual/Types/xmlcatalog.html for details on the XML catalog.
 Here is an example that shows how to use an inline XML catalog: